uberblah/software-quality/content/principles/solve-the-right-problem.md

 weight: 1
 ---

-# Solve the Right Solution
+# Solve the Right Problem

 ## This Principle is Special